-We intend to make regular quarterly distributions to holders of our common stock.
+We make and intend to continue to make regular quarterly distributions to holders of our common stock.
 The regular quarterly cash distributions we pay are expected to be principally sourced by cash flow from operating activities.
 However, there can be no assurance that our net income or cash flow from operating activities will be sufficient to cover our future distributions, and we may use other sources of funds, such as from offering proceeds, borrowings and asset sales, to fund portions of our future distributions.
-Our distributions for the years ended December 31, 2020 and 2019 exceeded our cash flow from operating activities but our distributions did not exceed our cash flow from operating activities for the year ended December 31, 2018.
-Our distributions for the years ended December 31, 2020 and 2019 exceeded our net income but our distributions did not exceed our net income for the year ended December 31, 2018.
+Our distributions for the years ended December 31, 2021, 2020 and 2019 exceeded our cash flow from operating activities.
+Our distributions for the years ended December 31, 2020 and 2019 exceeded our net income.